-Sufficient job knowledge to perform work correctly independently.
-Answers technical questions about work correctly.
+Sufficient job knowledge to perform Expertise in technical job information technical questions about correctly.

-Expertise in technical job information sufficient to serve as a resource to others.
-May develop training manuals/ programs and/or give internal and/or external presentations related to work.
+work correctly independently.
+Answers sufficient to serve as a resource to others. work May develop training manuals/ programs give internal and/or external and/or presentations related to work.